Mid-century Modern Coffins

 The next day, we witnessed a Byron Katie session where Robert C. sat with her and talked about work.
 The topic was supposed to be heartbreak but he needed to discuss money.
 He said, “My company only has 268,000 dollars in the bank so I’d better make some money.”
 He asked the audience if anyone knew how to make some quickly but it was all a bit tongue-in-cheek, as if he didn’t really mean it.

-Christopher, who was also there, had somehow stripped down to his underwear while we were watching the proceedings.
-I was embarrassed and hissed his name to get him to pull up his trousers.
+Christopher had stripped down to his underwear while we were watching the proceedings.
+Embarrassed, I hissed his name to get him to pull up his trousers.
 But now Robert was also in his underwear, as were others.
-The garments was cotton and silk and complicated—rather like bras and girdles from the 30s or 40s.
+The silk garments were complicated—like bras and girdles from the 30s.

 After the Byron Katie portion of the evening, we had a party at ABC Carpet & Home.
 Everyone wore formal attire.
 As part of the gathering, we watched a ceremony.
 I had a special vantage from the point of view of the guru, who presided over the party, or from a monitor behind his shoulder.
 Although there was a band, the concert mainly consisted of a procession of people coming up to the woman in front of the guru and tapping her on the head with an elegant crystal baton.
 We were supposed to lightly tap her.
 However, one young man struck her with great force.
 The audience gasped but no one did anything to stop him.

 I grew very angry and went searching for the man, intending to give him hell, but now the event had spread throughout the building and it was increasingly difficult to find him, or anyone, in the chaos.

 In my search, I briefly returned to the summer camp/clubhouse.
 I entered a room and noticed that many people were now very stoned, slumped in chairs lining the walls.
 I asked someone if he had given them heroine and he replied, “But of course.”